seng438-winter-2022/seng438-a4-nickknapton12/Assignment4-ReportTemplate.md

 # Analysis drawn on the effectiveness of each of the test classes

 # A discussion on the effect of equivalent mutants on mutation score accuracy
-Throughout the Range class there are many euqivalent mutants that make the mutation score appear much lower than it actually is.
+Throughout the Range class there are many equivalent mutants that make the mutation score appear much lower than it actually is.
 For example, there are several increment and decrement mutations where it decrements a variable in the return line, however , since it will decrement the variable after it returns the mutant is equivalent.
+However in the DataUtilities class we found much less equivalent mutants and thus the mutation coverage more accurately represents the true "mutation coverage" of our tests.

+These equivalent mutants cannot be "killed" because the have the same behaviour as the original program.
+This then can artificially decrease the mutation score accuracy and make it appear lower then it actually is.
+Because of this, testers should use caution when analyzing the mutation coverage and take into account the equivalent mutants.
 # A discussion of what could have been done to improve the mutation score of the test suites
 Our group decided to look through the functions were were testing to figure out how each mutation could alter an outcome.
 We then looked for test cases that could fit this criteria.
 For example if a mutation changed a < b to a <= b we would make sure we had a test case where a == b so the mutation would be killed.
 Using this process to iterate through the mutation report we were able to improve the mutation score of the test suites.